8 Health Benefits Of Falafel: Recipe, Side Effects, And More

 1. Rich In Proteins

-Chickpea-based falafels are a good source of protein, and the body readily absorbs chickpea proteins than proteins from other beans.
 They can be a good substitute for non-vegetarian protein.
 Also, chickpeas contain dietary fiber, folate, beta-carotene, and other healthy fatty acids (3).

 2. May Help Control Weight

 Legumes like chickpeas and fava beans are considered low-GI foods (a glycemic index of 55 or less).
 A study showed that falafel, served with pita bread, pickle, salad, and tahini sauce, had an average GI of 33.
-A diet comprising nutrient-balanced low GI foods promotes greater weight loss and is crucial for preventing several associated metabolic syndromesi XA group of health conditions, such as high blood sugar, abdominal fat and high cholesterol that may lead to severe heart diseases.
+A diet comprising nutrient-balanced low GI foods promotes greater weight loss and is crucial for preventing several associated metabolic syndromesi A group of health conditions, such as high blood sugar, abdominal fat and high cholesterol that may lead to severe heart diseases.
 (4), (5), (6).

 3. May Promote Heart Health